 With respect to just using the low tech solution of mounting a cell phone to monitor cgm that could work but, in my case, I have a lot of other metrics on my wahoo that I would like to keep and ideally all have on one device while riding.

-You can do it with xdrip you have no need for Nightscout and also now have started to charge a very lot to use it Nightscout can be around $7 a month plus no Google home working with it eithe due to Google taking away a important Api and it can fail with losing internet connections. while you cycle so not really reliable.
-I use a Garmin 830 with xdrip which is direct so you don’t lose connections which does a great job not sure on newer models of Garmin but Im sure they will!
-Id liek to know can wahoo get it as I see Team Novo have it on them with graphs so its possible but we need them to be telling us with what!
-I use a Dexcom G6 too!hope this helps
+You can do it with xdrip you have no need for Nightscout and also now have started to charge a very lot to use it Nightscout can be around $7 a month plus no Google home working with it either due to Google taking away an important Api and it can fail with losing internet connections. while you cycle so not really reliable.
+I use a Garmin 830 with xdrip which is a direct connection, so you don’t lose connections which does a great job not sure about newer Garmin Models of Garmin but I’m sure 100% they work!
+Id like to know if can wahoo get it as I see Team Novo has it on them with graphs so it’s possible but we need them to be telling us with what!
+I use a Dexcom G6 too!
+Hope this helps you will also need to connect Iq and Garmin Connect on your mobile and install the widget Xdrip+/Spike/Nightscout Widget.
+If anyone needs any help please email me at firstname.lastname@example.org

-yes and no good now! fails on internet fails and now they are charging a lot to use it so not at all good. xdrip is better!
+yes and no good now! fails on the internet connects while out and now they are charging a lot to use it so not at all good. xdrip is better!
+But Nightscout is still handy to have as an extra backup but not needed at all with Garmin

 Dexcom CGM G6, Wahoo Elemnt Bolt V1, Android S22+ Phone: